Die edel kunst der truckerey In the Internet era: Data bases and digitalization of antique books in Germany

 There are descriptions both of projects of individual libraries and of initiatives born from the involvement of a number of institutions, in the premises of which are preserved priceless bibliographic patrimonies which basically make them bibliothecae illustres.

-Considering the aim of the article, it is obvious that it also refers to the body that has for years been promoting retrospective digitalization projects of the patrimony preserved in German libraries: the Deutsche Forschungsgemeinschaft
+Considering the aim of the article, it is obvious that it also refers to the body that has for years been promoting retrospective digitalization projects of the patrimony preserved in German libraries: the Deutsche Forschungsgemeinschaft.

 For each of the approximately twenty projects presented, it has been attempted to give in as much detail as possible a reconstruction of the phases that led to its birth and characterized its development, as well as an analysis of the ways for accessing the individual data bases.
 The article closes with a list of the German language web sites dedicated to antique books, to be used as a valid starting point for accessing other resources not only in the Germanic area.